pandera/frontend-interview/README.md

 3. Run `grunt debug`
 4. Navigate to `localhost:9019`

-:exclamation:

->In order to build new features, feel free to install your favorite dependencies.
+>:exclamation: In order to build new features, feel free to install your favorite dependencies.
 Just make sure they are included in the appropriate json files for future use.

-:exclamation:

->All the mock data needed is included in the project with helper code to access it.
+>:exclamation: All the mock data needed is included in the project with helper code to access it.

-:key:

->This application is for TV sized screens so ensure you are building UI with responsiveness is mind.
+>:key: This application is for TV sized screens so ensure you are building UI with responsiveness is mind.

-:thumbsup:

->This project includes unit tests.
-TDD practices get bonus points!!!
+>:thumbsup: This project includes unit tests.
+TDD practices receive bonus points!!!